sbgn/sbgn.github.io/pages/openchallenge.md

 ### How to participate

+All researchers interested in this topic are invited to contribute.
+We encourage students and young researchers to participate.
+There are many interesting tasks including reviewing pathway databases, reviewing the literature and developing pathway diagrams.

-We invite experts on the topic of RAS-RAF-MEK-ERK signalling and curators who are interested in working with the related literature and in representing the corresponding mechanisms of this signalling cascade.
+We would be grateful for help from experts on the topic of RAS-RAF-MEK-ERK signalling and experienced curators who are interested in working with students and young researchers to develop maps of this signalling cascade.

 ### Motivation